MorrellLAB/morex_reference/morex_v2/50k_9k_BOPA_SNP/README.md

     ~/GitHub/morex_reference/morex_v2/50k_9k_BOPA_SNP/duplicates_and_failed/bopa_90idt_failed_resolved.vcf
 ```

-Manually check resolved SNPs, if reference allele is `-`, this allele needs to be removed since we cannot resolve this.
+Manually check resolved SNPs, if reference allele is `-`, this SNP needs to be removed since we cannot resolve this due to a deletion in the reference.

 ```bash
 # In dir: ~/GitHub/morex_reference/morex_v2/50k_9k_BOPA_SNP/duplicates_and_failed